wilsonmar/wilsonmar.github.io/_posts/2016-05-01-api-management-microsoft.md

    This won’t get the scale, performance, or analytics Azure Event Hubs provides, though.

 * <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/api-management/">
-  The pricing page</a> states there is no on-premises deployment option available at this time.
+  The pricing page</a> has these levels:

+   there is no on-premises deployment option available at this time.

 ### Create Publisher portal

 0. [Get a Microsoft Azure account](/azure-cloud/)
-0. Create a Resource (Free trial)
+0. Create a Resource Group.
 0. Specify Scale: Developer or Standard.

    Standard tier can go up to 4 instances to handle 800 million calls/month.